Jab11n/jab11n/README.md

 I am a male teenager from the United States.
 I mainly do web development and a tiny bit of backend stuff.
 I also occasionally program Discord bots and little personal projects.
 ### Fun Facts
-- I use Linux as my main operating system, particularly Kubuntu or Fedora KDE.
+- I use Linux as my main operating system.
+I bounce around distros a bit, but I usually stick to [Pika OS](https://pika-os.com), Kubuntu, or Fedora KDE.
 - I am working on learning new programming languages and frameworks!
 - My profile picture is from Disney's MMO game Club Penguin, which shut down in 2017.
 - I know Python, JavaScript, Java, and HTML/CSS.